HackTricks-wiki/hacktricks/windows-hardening/windows-local-privilege-escalation/privilege-escalation-with-autorun-binaries.md

 ## Registry

 {% hint style="info" %}
-Note: The **Wow6432Node** registry entry indicates that you are running a 64-bit Windows version.
+[Note from here](https://answers.microsoft.com/en-us/windows/forum/all/delete-registry-key/d425ae37-9dcc-4867-b49c-723dcd15147f): The **Wow6432Node** registry entry indicates that you are running a 64-bit Windows version.
 The operating system uses this key to display a separate view of HKEY\_LOCAL\_MACHINE\SOFTWARE for 32-bit applications that run on 64-bit Windows versions.
 {% endhint %}

 ### Runs